 I often agree with his outspoken statements.
 Maybe it’s because I grew up watching and loving Kareem with the Showtime Lakers and saw Airplane at least 50 times as a kid.
 Whether or not you agree or think he’s “bitter” or “whiny,” there’s just no denying he’s one of the, if not the, greatest scorer and basketball player of all-time.
 How could you not think that, considering he signed a complaint letter to Scottie Pippen a couple of years ago: “Affectionately, Kareem Abdul-Jabbar, NBA’s All-Time Leading Scorer“

-Here’s five (+ a few more) favorite videos of mine, showcasing the greatness of the man who changed his name from Lew Alcindor to Kareem Abdul-Jabbar and changed the game we all love in the process.
+Here are five (+ a few more) favorite videos of mine, showcasing the greatness of the man who changed his name from Lew Alcindor to Kareem Abdul-Jabbar and changed the game we all love in the process.